taosdata/taosadapter/README.md

 # taosAdapter

 taosAdapter is a TDengine’s companion tool and is a bridge/adapter between TDengine cluster and application.
-It provides an easy to use and efficient way to ingest data from data collections agents (like Telegraf, StatsD, collectd) directly.
+It provides an easy-to-use and efficient way to ingest data from data collections agents(like Telegraf, StatsD, collectd) directly.
 It also provides InfluxDB/OpenTSDB compatible data ingestion interface to allow InfluxDB/OpenTSDB applications to immigrate to TDengine seamlessly.

 taosAdapter provides the following functions.